tfredrich/Syntaxe/README.md

 * Added CollectionValidation annotation to support enforcement of collection and map size limits.
 * Added support in all validation annotations to validate Map values (not keys) as well as collections and arrays.
 * Deprecated RegexValidation annotation in favor of adding the pattern functionality to the StringValidation annotation.
+* Added DateValidation annotation for some semantic checking of past, present, future and requiredness on Date instances.

 1.0 - Released 10 Feb 2016
 --------------------------